ShoYamanishi/SDFont/README.md

 * -glyph_size_for_sampling [num] : The font size in pixels.
 The generator draws each glyph to a bitmap of this size to sample the signed distance.
 It affects the visual quality of the resultant signed distance font.
 The default value is 1024.

 * -ratio_spread_to_glyph [float] : The extra margin around each glyph to sample and to accommodate the signed distance values tapering off.
 An appropriate range is 0.1 to 0.2.
 The default is 0.2.

+* -num_threads [num 1-32] : The number of threads used for the vicinity search.

 * -enable_dead_reckoning : Experimental.
 Switch to enable the dead reckoning algorithm for faster processing.
 See [Appendix A](#appendix-a-notes-on-the-dead-reckoning-algorithm).